cazzwastaken/internal-bhop/README.md

 ## 🌌 Setup
 - Clone the repo
-- CMake sure offsets are up-to-date
+- Make sure offsets are up-to-date
 - Build in Release | x86
 - Inject into CS:GO
 - Enjoy